 While the dutch oven is heating, pat the chuck roast dry with paper towels.
 Next, sprinkle half the salt onto one side of the chuck roast.

 Once the dutch oven is hot, add the coconut or olive oil.
 Next, place the chuck roast in the dutch oven salt side down.
 Sprinkle the remaining salt on the other side of the beef.

 Sear the beef for 6-8 minutes on each side until it has developed a golden brown crust.
 Remove the beef from the dutch oven and set aside.

 Lower the heat and add the balsamic vinegar to the dutch oven to deglaze the pan.
 Next, add the onions and garlic and cook for 2-3 minutes.

-Remove the dutch oven from the heat and add the beef, carrots, celery, diced tomatoes, herbs, bay leaves, broth, black pepper, and mushrooms (if using).
-Cover the dutch oven with a lid and cook for 3-4 hours or until the beef is fork tender and easy to shred.
+Remove the dutch oven from the heat and add the beef, carrots, celery, diced tomatoes, herbs, bay leaf, 2 cups of beef broth, and black pepper.
+Cover the dutch oven with a lid, place in the oven, and cook for 3-4 hours or until the beef is fork tender.

 Once tender, remove the chuck roast from the dutch oven and use a spoon to skim some of the fat off the top of the braising liquid.
 Whisk together remaining ½ cup of beef broth and arrowroot starch.
 Bring the braising liquid to a simmer, on stove top, and then stir in the arrowroot slurry mixture.
 The braising liquid will thicken into a gravy.
 Return the chuck roast to the pot, nestling it in the gravy to ensure that everything is heated through before turning off the heat.